Hannah Arnold (beauty queen): Binibining Pilipinas 2019

-In 2019, Arnold joined the Binibining Pilipinas 2019 competition.
+In 2019, Arnold entered Binibining Pilipinas 2019, and finished as a top 15 finalist.
 During the question and answer round, she was asked: "What is your message for the young and new breed of politicians that won in the recent elections, for example, Pasig Mayor Vico Sotto?"
 She responded:

-"Well, I would like to say that I'm so proud to be a millennial right now.
-The youth are building our nation.
-We're on the road to a better nation, a better world, and it's thanks to these politicians.
-So, thank you."

-At the end of the event, she finished as a top 15 finalist.

 Binibining Pilipinas 2021

-In 2021, Arnold joined the Binibining Pilipinas 2021 competition.
+In 2021, Arnold entered and won the Binibining Pilipinas 2021 competition.
 During the question and answer round, Arnold was asked: "Given the reach and power of social media, do you believe that genuine freedom of speech exists in the Philippines nowadays?
 Why or why not?"
 She responded:

-"First of all, freedom of speech is a basic human right that we all must remember.
-It is important for our democracy.
-With our upcoming election, we definitely need freedom of speech.
-For example, on Twitter, we are limited to a few characters, and what I have seen in these Tweets is powerful.
-That has helped me think about who I'd like to vote for in the upcoming elections.
-Thank you."

 At the end of the event, she was crowned Binibining Pilipinas International 2021, succeeding Bea Patricia Magtanong.
-She also bagged the Jag Denim Queen and Miss Careline awards.
+She also won the Jag Denim Queen and Miss Careline awards.

 Miss International 2022

-As the winner of Binibining Pilipinas International 2021, Arnold represented the Philippines at the Miss International 2022 pageant and finished in the Top 15.
-Her journey in Miss International 2022 as a Top 15 semifinalist marks the 100th placement of the Philippines in the Big Four international beauty pageants.
+As the winner of Binibining Pilipinas International 2021, Arnold represented the Philippines at Miss International 2022 and finished in the Top 15.
+Her finish in Miss International 2022 as a top 15 semifinalist marks the 100th placement of the Philippines in the Big Four international beauty pageants.